15

 My stole was embroidered, handwoven, lined with the kind of detailing that generations of women probably spent years perfecting.
 It looked beautiful, even on someone like me— someone who didn’t belong to celebrations.

-Not perfectly, not like some planned aesthetic.
-But accidentally.
+We matched.
+Not perfectly, not like some planned aesthetic, but accidentally.

-We stood beside each other, close enough for the scent of her to reach me— shea butter and something warmer, deeper— cashmere wood, maybe.
-But not close enough to feel her warmth.
+We stood beside each other, close enough for the scent of her to reach me, cocoa butter and something warmer.

 Her hands were clasped in front of her, the bangles resting like a crown around her wrists.
 She didn’t look at me.
 Not directly.